-Last Action: 3- 8-23 H Introduced and referred to committee on House Land and Resource Management
+Last Action: 3- 8-23 H Introduced and referred to committee on House Land and Resource Management expenditures times one plus a rate, published by the Legislative Budge Board, accounting for population growth and inflation.

 HB 2258 Cain, Briscoe(R) Relating to a limit on municipal and county expenditures.